 The Lent Course and Lent Lunch

 Each year a Lent Course is organised, followed by a Lent Lunch, and you are most welcome to attend either or both.
-Details are published on this website in the Spring.
+Details are published on this website in the spring.

 Church Electoral Roll

-For informational purposes, revisions to the Electoral Roll have to be completed 15 days before the church AGM or EGM, so that the latest version of the register is available for viewing 14 days before any elections take place.
+Revisions to the Electoral Roll have to be completed 15 days before the church AGM or EGM, so that the latest version of the register is available for viewing 14 days before any elections take place.